ralna/GALAHAD/doc/C/rst-dir/llsr_functions.rst

 	*
 		- S_type

-		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid->` used for the matrix $S$.
+		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme<details-llsr_storage__sym>` used for the matrix $S$.
 It should be one of 'coordinate', 'sparse_by_rows', 'dense' or 'diagonal'; lower or upper case variants are allowed.

 	*
 		- S_ne